 🌟 Instead of blaming candy or sugar for behavior ➡️ Try taking a step back and chatting about what’s been going on in their day and how they’re feeling.

 🌟Instead of controlling the quantity of candy your child can have at a meal or snack ➡️ Try placing a candy bowl on the table with meals and snacks so they can help themselves. *This isn’t a free-for-all of candy all day every day, it’s making them available to enjoy with meals and snacks.

 Use Halloween candy as a way to explore new foods

-Our Food Explorer Mats are a great way to engage them in this activity and work on their fine motor skills in the process.
+Our Food Explorer Mats are a great, child-led way to do this activity and work on their fine motor skills in the process.
 You can also have them rate each candy with the smiley face hedonic scale!

 Do fun things with the Halloween candy that doesn’t necessarily involve eating it